 This is the easiest profession in Guild Wars 2…

 In all seriousness, the Guardian profession in Guild Wars 2 is an excellent choice for players who just started playing Guild Wars 2.
 As you progress through the game and unlock Elite Specializations via the expansions, the Guardian becomes a versatile jack-of-all-trades that excels at dealing damage and supporting allies.

-As a Heavy Armored Profession, the Guardian has a high health pool and can sustain a lot of damage.
+As a Heavy Armored Profession, the Guardian can sustain a lot of damage.
 The Guardian also has a variety of defensive abilities that make it highly survivable in challenging situations.

 Since Guild Wars 2’s release in 2012, the Guardian has played a significant role in group content and is included in almost every end-game team setup, whether as a supportive or damage-dealing role.

 However, the Guardian does have two drawbacks: it lacks mobility and ranged abilities.
 It relies heavily on strong, melee-focused attacks, which can take a while to execute and may make the profession feel somewhat slow at times.